ReginaNuzzo/cv/index.md

 **Council for the Advancement of Science Writing**
 <br>Co-developed a 12-module online course for science, environmental and health journalists, including case study video lectures and automated practice exercises (with Kristin Sainani, Stanford University), 2022

+**Credit Suisse**
+<br>Co-developed and co-delivered a 3-hour training workshop for quantitative financial analysts on how to write about quantitative results and methodology more clearly and effectively (with Kristin Sainani, Stanford University), 2021

+**Grupo de Estudio del SIDA (HIV Research Group)** and **Gilead Sciences**
+<br>Co-developed and co-delivered a 10-hour workshop for Spanish-speaking medical clinicians on clear scientific writing, 2021, 2022, 2023, 2024

 **U.S. Department of Health and Human Services**
 <br>developed “Creating Reasonable Doubt: Communicating Statistical Information in Quantitative Research” workshop delivered to Office of Planning, Research & Evaluation, Administration for Children and Families (with Paaige Turner, Dean of Ball State University School of Communication), May 2018.